 Sites in Downtown Philadelphia

-America’s founding city has so much to offer.
-What really made it a great city for baby’s first trip was that it was so walkable.
+America’s founding city offers endless charm.
+What really made it a great city for baby’s first trip was that it was especially walkable.

 Independence Hall and the Liberty Bell

 Originally the Pennsylvania State House, Independence Hall was suitably renamed as it is the true birthplace of America.
 This is where many familiar historical figures (Washington, Jefferson, Adams, Hamilton, Franklin, Hancock, etc.) gathered to establish and sign the Declaration of Independence as well as our Constitution.

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed…”Declaration of Independence snippet